rlaverde/phi/README.txt

 ========================

 This project was created for a contest at the Industrial University of Santander UIS;
-It's goal was to mix mathematics and art, creating digital images produced by Algorithm
+Its goal was to mix mathematics and art, creating digital images produced by Algorithm

 It can be deployed using google app engine,